Bucknell-ECE/PortalBox-ManagementPortal/README.md

 ## Roadmap
 - work with OAUTH providers other than Google
 - add a way to set a logo other than editing index.html
+- automate Integration testing with phpunit or Postman